 Please note that this is a federal grant.
 All **grant recipients** must have a valid DUNS number (you will need to acquire a DUNS number prior to accepting Federal funds).
 For more information about the DUNS number, please visit the FAQ section.

 **Grant Applicants do not require a DUNS number at the time of submission**

-Please contact Ms. Niharika Chibber Joe njoe[at]jusfc[dot]gov with specific questions.
+Please contact Ms. Niharika Chibber Joe njoe[at]jusfc[dot]gov with specific questions regarding the program.